Register now for the next webinar (09/04):

 Storage: from manual warehousing to digital warehouse management

-Putaway is a key process in purchasing and procurement logistics that ensures goods are placed efficiently and safely in the warehouse.
-Building on the theoretical foundation, practical implementation is crucial to supply chain performance.
-With increasing demands for speed and accuracy, the need for more efficient storage methods is becoming ever more pressing.
+Putaway is a central process in purchasing and procurement logistics that ensures goods are placed efficiently and securely in the warehouse.
+The practical implementation of putaway is crucial to the performance of the supply chain.
+With increasing demands for speed and accuracy, the need for more efficient putaway methods is becoming ever more urgent.
 The transformation from traditional to modern approaches is therefore essential to remain competitive.
+To this end, some warehousing strategies, such as HIFO or LOFO, can only be implemented with advanced IT tools.

 Practical example: Automated high-bay warehouse